Mangal D Karnad

 Each story concludes with a brief reflection, encouraging conversation between children and adults without interrupting the flow of the narrative.

-Set in Mulki, Karnataka, the stories are rooted in real places, routines, and cultural practices of a small coastal town.
+Set in Mulky, Karnataka, the stories are rooted in real places, routines, and cultural practices of a small coastal town.

 Children are introduced to: